Workflow Components

 Plugin Defaults

-Plugin defaults are a list of default values applied to each task of a certain type within your flow(s).
+Plugin defaults are default values applied to every task of a given type within one or more flows.

 Subflows